drblallo/rlc/docs/sphinx_doc/interoperating.md

 ./executable
 ```

-Here is a example that uses the most imporant features of rlc:
+Here is a example that uses the most important features of rlc:
 ```rlc
 # file.rl
 import collections.vector